barracudanetworks/Cuda-PHP-Code-Standards/README.md

 	    warningSeverity: 0

 ### vim

 It is suggested to use [Syntastic](https://github.com/scrooloose/syntastic) for vim.

-This supports phpcs for php checking as well as many other languages The following config should do php linting as well as code sniffing
+This supports many syntax and coding style checkers, including phpcs for PHP.

+Add the following to your .vimrc, updating paths as necessary:

 	" Use the following for checking php files let g:syntastic_php_checkers = ['php', 'phpcs']